- GRADUATE STUDIES

 Whether you have just completed one semester, are a graduate of a two-year college or are attending a four-year college, you are welcome to apply for entrance in the fall or spring semesters.
 The admissions process for transfer students is similar for students applying directly from high school with some differences:

-Transfer students with 26 or more transferable credits will be waived from taking the GLE101 First Year Inquiry (FYI) Seminar and also may be waived from submitting SAT/ACT scores depending on which courses do transfer.
+Transfer students with 26 or more transferable credits will be waived from taking the GLE101 First Year Inquiry (FYI) Seminar.
 Students from associate degree granting regionally accredited colleges can receive up to 75 credits (90 credits for students from baccalaureate degree granting regionally accredited colleges) in transfer for completed courses at the appropriate academic level (carrying credit toward graduation) with a final grade of "C" or higher.
 A complete policy statement regarding transfer credits is available from the Registrar.

 Transfer Credit Evaluation Process